 6. Show API Key ID and Secret and use them in

-7. Last thing, create a Glacier Vault.
+7. The last thing, create a Glacier Vault.
 Go here and create a new one with

 Create Vault button.
-Remember vault name which you will enter to use it in
+Remember the vault name which you will enter to use in

 docker-compose.yml.
 Also, we recommend creating a vault in